-At the end of each semester, students who have achieved a GPA of 3.5 to 3.99 while taking 6 or more semester credit hours will be acknowledged as making the Director's List.
-Students who achieve a GPA of 4.0 while taking 6 or more semester credit hours will be acknowledged as making the President's List.
+At the end of each semester, students who have achieved a GPA of 3.5 to 3.99 while taking 6 or more semester credit hours or 9 quarter credit hours will be acknowledged as making the Director's List.
+Students who achieve a GPA of 4.0 while taking 6 or more semester credit hours or 9 quarter credit hours will be acknowledged as making the President's List.